SeneshFitzroy/ToolnTask/DETAIL_PAGES_README.md

-# ToolNTask Detail Pages - Final Clean Professional Version
+# ToolNTask Detail Pages - Final Clean Professional Version with Single Left Advertisement

 ## Overview
 I've successfully created the final, cleanest, most professional industry-level detail pages for both Tools and Tasks that match your existing design system and brand identity.
-All advertisement distractions have been removed to create a pure, focused user experience.
+Features a single, smart left-side advertisement that appears and disappears automatically for an optimal user experience.

 ## New Files Created